kev-pinto-cts/cloud_sql_multi_region_failover/README.md

 The Following Scripts are to be used for Cloud SQL Failover This assumes that there already is a CloudSQL instance in Region1 with a Read Replica in Region2.
-For Cost Savings ensure that the Read Replica in Region2 is not HA
+For Cost Savings ensure that the Read Replica in Region2 is not HA The Objective of these scripts is to ensure that we failback to Region 1 as soon as it becomes Available

+## Failover Flow
+1 Promote Read Replica (Region 2) to primary once Region 1 is down (Regional Failover) 2 Ensure new read replica is HA
+3 Create a read-replica to newly promoted primary (old replica) in region 1 once the region is back 4 Promote the read-replica created above to primary -- this is our failback state. i.e. we are making the region1 instance primary once again
+5 Upgrade the new primary to HA
+6 Create a Read Replica(region1) to the new Primary in Region 1

 ### Before you begin
 Kindly edit the following Values in your Makefile